ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 =====

 - Demonstration of Sequential and functional Model API
-- Custom auxiliary layers that augments the model loss
+- Auxiliary Custom layers that augments the model loss
+- Lambda layers
+- Reparameterization using Merge layers
 - Fixing input to source of stochasticity
-- Reparameterization using Merge layers

 What's next
 ===========

+..
 Normalizing flows

-We illustrate how to employ the simple Gumbel-Softmax reparameterization to build a Categorical VAE with discrete latent variables.
+..
+We illustrate how to employ the simple Gumbel-Softmax reparameterization to
+.. build a Categorical VAE with discrete latent variables.

 We can easily extend ``KLDivergenceLayer`` to use an auxiliary density ratio estimator function, instead of evaluating the KL divergence in the closed-form